 Anonymised information obtained from notifications of infectious diseases is published by the Health Protection Surveillance Centre in the form of weekly reports and annual reports.
 In addition, quarterly reports are produced for some diseases.

 Recent changes to the list of notifiable diseases

-The list of notifiable diseases changed in September 2011 under an amendment to the Infectious Diseases Regulations (S.I.
-No. 452 of 2011 – Infectious Diseases (Amendment) Regulations 2011).
-The changes are described in an Epi-Insight article.
+The list of notifiable diseases changed in May 2016 under an amendment to the Infectious Diseases Regulations (S.I.
+No. 276 of 2016 – Infectious Diseases (Amendment) Regulations 2016) when Zika virus infection was made notifiable.